Global Gladiators: Development and release

-During Virgin Mastertronic's expansion into the United States, it entered a deal with McDonald's to publish a video game themed around its restaurants within six months.
-Programmer David Perry, then an employee of Probe Software, convinced Virgin with his work on The Terminator that he could quickly make a satisfactory game for the Sega Genesis.
-Virgin contacted Perry with a generous offer to hire him into their American development branch in Irvine, California, and granted him an apartment overlooking Laguna Beach.
+In 1992, Virgin Mastertronic, while expanding into the United States, entered a deal with McDonald's to publish a video game themed around its restaurants within six months.
+Virgin contacted Probe Software programmer David Perry and made a generous offer to hire him into their American development branch in Irvine, California; Virgin was convinced by Perry's work on The Terminator that he could quickly make a satisfactory game for the Sega Genesis.
+Virgin granted Perry an apartment overlooking Laguna Beach, which he remarked was "like living in Baywatch".

 For Global Gladiators, the development team combined tools that they had developed for previous titles.
 The animation, background art, and music were respectively created by Mike Dietz, Christian Laursen, and Tommy Tallarico.
 David Bishop served as the game's designer, while the levels were designed by Bill Anderson.
 Aside from some branding, the game had little to do with the McDonald's franchise.
 This displeased visiting McDonald's executives, who questioned the lack of restaurants and Ronald McDonald.
 To this, Perry bluntly replied that no one liked Ronald McDonald and no one wanted restaurants in the game.
 Perry had planned to return to the United Kingdom upon the game's completion, but its unexpected critical success convinced him to stay in California; as he recalled, "it suddenly made people appreciate me".
 Global Gladiators impressed Walt Disney Computer Software producer Patrick Gilmore, which led to a relationship between Virgin and Disney that would produce such titles as Disney's Aladdin and The Jungle Book.